getcanoe/canoe/README.md

 *Gracias totales!*

 ## Version numbering
-RaiW uses the `MAJOR.MINOR.BATCH` convention for versioning.
+Canoe uses the `MAJOR.MINOR.BATCH` convention for versioning.
 Any release that adds features should modify the MINOR or MAJOR number.

 ## Contributing to this project
 Anyone and everyone is welcome to contribute.

 ## License
-RaiW is released under the MIT License.
-Please refer to the [LICENSE](https://github.com/gokr/raiw/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.
+Canoe is released under the MIT License.
+Please refer to the [LICENSE](https://github.com/gokr/canoe/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.